csu-anzai/blue-eye-docs/_docs/components/core/checkbox.md

 ### `hideIconBorder`

-by default we show the radio icon border , this is very important in the case hideInActiveIcon set to true.if you dont like to show the icon border just set this prop to true.
+by default we show the checkBox icon border , this is very important in the case hideInActiveIcon set to true.if you dont like to show the icon border just set this prop to true.

 | Type | Required | Default |
 | ---- | -------- | ------- |